gbadamosi107/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Install / Enable Internet Information Services (IIS) in Windows
-- Install Web Platform Installer
+- Install PHP Manager for IIS
 - Install C++ redistributable
 - Install MySQL and set up the username and password
 - Configure Permissions and Install os-Ticket